JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude/07-Control-Flow--Functor-to-Monad.md

 ## Do notation

+At this point, you should look back at the Syntax folder to read through the file on `do notation`.

 Be aware of where the parenthesis appear when using `m a >>= aToMB >>= bToMC` by reading the section called "Do notation" in [this article](https://sras.me/haskell/miscellaneous-enlightenments.html).
 Below provides a summary of what it says:
 ```purescript
 data Maybe a = Nothing | Just a